atom/teletype/doc/rfcs/004-quickly-collaborate-with-coworkers-and-friends.md

 ## Summary

-Once you've collaborated with someone for the first time, you can establish future collaboration sessions with them again directly within Atom.
+A user can add any of their recent collaborators to a list of "trusted collaborators."
+Once two people have added each other to their list of trusted collaborators, they can establish future collaboration sessions with each other from directly within Atom.

 ## Motivation